Dynamical Mordell-Lang problem for automorphisms of surfaces in positive characteristic

 \begin{prf} We assume that $\mathrm{dim}(X)=2$ since otherwise the proof is easy.
 We may assume that the algebraically closed base field $K$ is uncountable since both the condition and the conclusion are stable under base extension.

 Let $X_0$ be the minimal resolution of $X$.
-Its existence is proved by Lipman --- see the Introduction of \cite{Lip78}.
+Its existence is proved by Lipman --- see paragraph A on page 155 of \cite{Lip78}.
 Then $X_0$ is a smooth projective surface.
 We prove that $X_0$ is a minimal surface.
 Let $X_0'$ be a relatively minimal model of $X_0$.
-Since every rational map from a nonsingular variety to an abelian variety is a morphism \cite[Theorem 3.2]{Mil}, we see that the induced birational map $X_0'\dashrightarrow X$ is a morphism.
+Since every rational map from a nonsingular variety to an abelian variety is a morphism \cite[Theorem I.3.2]{Mil}, we see that the induced birational map $X_0'\dashrightarrow X$ is a morphism.
 As $X_0$ is the minimal resolution, we conclude that $X_0\cong X_0'$ and hence the assertion holds.
 Therefore, by the classification of surfaces \cite{Bad01}, we have either $\kappa(X_0)\geq1$ or $X_0$ is an abelian surface because $X_0$ has a maximal Albanese dimension.